argodev/studies/ot_survey/OT_Class_03_Manuscript.md

 It’s no surprise that just like the other themes we’ve seen today, God’s self-glorification becomes a central theme in the New Testament.
 As it says in Rev. 1:5-6: “To him who loves us [God’s unique identity!] and has freed us from our sins [God’s mighty redemption!] by his blood [God’s substitutionary sacrifice!], and has made us a kingdom, priests[^9] to his God and Father [God’s special people!], to him be __glory__ and dominion [God’s glorious motive!] for ever and ever!
 Amen.”

-## Part 1: Appendix

-This emphasis on _spiritual liberation_ becomes vital when we consider the ways in which we’re called to apply Exodus to our lives as Christians.
-Many who study Exodus conclude that the best way for us to apply the book is to lend our efforts to fight slavery and oppression on earth – whether it is human trafficking, systemic injustice, racism, or genocide.
-Now, all of those are good things for Christians to oppose – we believe all people are created in the image of God, and we are those who are called to love our neighbor as ourselves.
-But to treat those things as the primary application of Exodus is to miss the point entirely.
-According to the New Testament, the main thing Exodus teaches us is that the most desperate need of all people is the spiritual liberation that comes through repentance and faith in Jesus, our Passover lamb!
-That’s why God set up the Passover celebration so that his people’s primary memory, instituted in their calendar, would be his passing over them in judgment rather than his delivering them from slavery.
-That’s why New Testament references to the book of Exodus focus on the Passover, not on the Exodus per se.
-The primary application of the Passover is to believe in Christ, because those who turn to Jesus are washed11 and justified12 by his blood.
-This is not to say that Christians should be indifferent to earthly suffering.
-As John Piper has recently said, “we Christians care about all suffering – especially eternal suffering.”13

 # Part 2: Exodus 20-40

-Good morning again.
-Last week we started Exodus; this week we hope to finish it.
-By way of context, we are still in the mid-15th century BC, and Moses is still our author.
-Yahweh has just rescued His people out of brutal slavery in Egypt through great signs and wonders, judging Egypt in the process.
+As we move into the second half of the book, God has has just rescued His people out of brutal slavery in Egypt through great signs and wonders, judging Egypt in the process.
 In it all, Yahweh caused His great name to be magnified in all the earth.
 Now the people are heading toward to a land promised to their ancestors long ago.
 And on the way, they come to a place called “Mount Sinai” where they are to worship Yahweh before they go any further.

 In the scope of God’s greater plan to redeem a people for Himself out of all the nations of the world, and return the world to it’s original Edenic state, we are at a real high point.
 As soon as the first sin was committed, God had promised to send a Savior.
 Then we saw that He promised one man, Abraham, that the promised Savior would be one of his descendants.

-Well, it’s in today’s section of Scripture that we see Abraham’s descendants becoming a real nation.
+Well, it’s in this section of Scripture that we see Abraham’s descendants becoming a real nation.
 They are about to get laws and a national religion.
 The re-creation of humanity is slowly creeping forward, and God is beginning to dwell with His people again!

 ## Theme